danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/DocumentKit.md

 # ``DocumentKit``

-DocumentKit is a Swift library that adds more capabilities to DocumentGroup-based apps.
+DocumentKit is a Swift library that adds more capabilities to `DocumentGroup`-based iOS apps.

 ## Overview

 ![Library logotype](Logo.png)

-With DocumentKit, you can add custom toolbar items to the main document browser, present initial onboarding experiences and modals from it, handle deep links etc.
+With DocumentKit, you can add custom toolbar items to the main document browser, present initial onboarding screens, open modal sheets and full screens, etc.

 See the <doc:Getting-Started> guide for more information and code examples.